 Adam Yates, Cavendish Nuclear

-Would you like to develop future engineering and computer science talent by mentoring our enthusiastic and curious students in 2021?
+Would you like to develop future engineering and computer science talent by mentoring our students?

 To find out more about our mentoring scheme and to sign up, please visit our website or contact Joanne Brown in the Industrial Liaison Office if you have any questions – email@example.com.